 “There is a lot of work going on to discover new uses of wool to support the sheep industry in New Zealand,” says Dr Jolon Dyer, AgResearch’s Science Group Leader for Food and Bio-based Products.

 “The research is telling us that sheep wool has many useful attributes, and one of those now appears to be proteins derived from the wool that could be used as a dietary supplement to improve digestion and nutrition, and therefore overall health.”

-Scientists used a method called controlled hydrolysis to extract the wool proteins.
+Scientists used a method called controlled hydrolysis to extract the wool proteins, shown to the left under microscope.
 These protein hydrolysates taken from the wool were then added as an ingredient in a pet food formulation targeted towards cats, and compared against standard cat food formulations.